 Hardware and services account for most IT spending, around \$46.4 billion, according to IDC Economic Impact Study for 2007 that surveyed a somewhat wider region of Central and Eastern Europe.
 Software represents around 13 percent of that amount but the market value it creates is reflected in the fact that it drives 40 percent of IT employment, thus being a key provider of growth and development.
 According to IDC, IT will aggregate 18.1 billion dollars in new tax revenues over next four years and contribute 67.3 dollars of new revenues in the same period.
 The industry will generate more than 676 thousand new jobs over a three year period.
-The region today shows encouraging and dynamic development of IT with countries such as Croatia and Series showing the biggest sector growth in 2006 compared by year before, according to World Economic Forum data.
+The region today shows encouraging and dynamic development of IT with countries such as Croatia and Serbashowing the biggest sector growth in 2006 compared to year before, according to World Economic Forum data.
 The region is doing well when it comes to ICT legislation telephone lines per capita, quality of public schools and math and science education, as well as mobile penetration and Internet usage.
-However, room for improvements wide open.
-To further exploit the potential of IT, South East Europe needs to improve in segments such as intellectual property protection, judicial independence and burden, as well as technology absorption by companies the usage of wireless Internet access, a higher penetration of broadband Internet access and effective usage of ICT in public administration.
+However, room for improvement is wide open.
+To further exploit the potential of IT, South East Europe needs to improve in segments such as intelectual property protection, judicial independence and burden, as well as technology absorption by companies the usage of wireless Internet access, a higher penetration of broadband Internet access and effective usage of ICT in public administration.

-Although it provides good and dynamic benefit for differentials of ICT services, such as offshoring (even today competitive to India due not only to costs but also to culture context similar to that of the Western world), South Europe will need time to catch up with other more development of ICT market is the fast platform to achieve the growth and make it sustainable.
+Although it provides good and dynamic benefit for differentials winds of ICT services, such as offshoring (even today competitive to India due not only to costs but also to culture context similar to that of the Western world), South Europe will need time to catch up with other more develope.
+European regions.
+The fact that it is the fastest grown region for ICT market is the best platform to achieve the growth and make it sustainable.
 Microsoft supports the platform by helping people recognize their full potential through business model innovation, providing support growth on the model of local software economy and through public-private partnerships.